ncoghlan/misc/notes/pep_ideas/preview_namespace.rst

 was determined.

-We can also start integrating preview modules in with the rest of the standard library, so long as we make it clear to packagers that the preview modules should *not* be considered optional.
+We can also start integrating preview modules in with the rest of the standard library early, so long as we make it clear to packagers that the preview modules should *not* be considered optional.
 The only difference between preview APIs and the rest of the standard library is that preview APIs are explicitly exempted from the usual backwards compatibility guarantees)

 The Benefits for End Users
 --------------------------

-For end users, the key benefit lies in ensuring that anything in the preview namespace is clearly under python-dev's aegis from at least the following
+For future end users, the broadest benefit lies in a better "out-of-the-box" experience - rather than being told "oh, the standard library tools for task X are horrible, download this 3rd party library instead", those superior tools are more likely to be just be an import away.

-perspectives:
+For environments where developers are required to conduct due diligence on their upstream dependencies (severely harming the cost-effectiveness of, or even ruling out entirely, much of the material on PyPI), the key benefit lies in ensuring that anything in the preview namespace is clearly under python-dev's aegis from at least the following perspectives:

 * licensing (i.e. redistributed by the PSF under a Contributor Licensing Agreement)